-\ WBCs fight infection in two ways
+WBCs fight infection in two ways

-1. Some white blood cells are phagocytic and engulf pathogens.

-2.Other white blood cells either produce antibodies, molecules that combine with foreign substances to inactivate them or they kill cells outright.

-✤ According to the type of cytoplasmic granules and the shape of nuclei a. granular leukocytes
+- 1. Some white blood cells are phagocytic and engulf pathogens. - 2.
+Other white blood cells either produce antibodies, molecules that combine with foreign substances to inactivate them or they kill cells outright. - According to the type of cytoplasmic granules and the shape of nuclei Leukocyte are classified into: - a. granular leukocytes. - b.
+A granular leukocyte.

-- Leukocyte are classified into:

-- a. granular leukocytes.

-- b.
-A granular leukocytes.